-- Complete, record and revise (where necessary) a specific risk assessment to identify what precautions are needed - Take action to eliminate hazardous substances altogether where this is possible - Implement suitable precautions where exposure to hazardous substances cannot be eliminated - Make sure that these precautions are taken and are properly maintained, with some needing to be examined and tested at specified intervals - Provide information and training to any employees and volunteers (in these circumstances) on what they need to do.
+complete, record and revise (where necessary) a specific risk assessment to identify what precautions are needed take action to eliminate hazardous substances altogether where this is possible implement suitable precautions where exposure to hazardous substances cannot be eliminated make sure that these precautions are taken and are properly maintained, with some needing to be examined and tested at specified intervals provide information and training to any employees and volunteers on what they need to do.

 Preventing danger from some hazardous substances is covered under other specific health and safety regulations.
-A good example of this is asbestos under the Control of Asbestos Regulations.
-We have prepared further information on this which is available at www.ecclesiastical.com/healthandsafety.
+A good example of this, is asbestos under the Control of Asbestos Regulations.
+We have prepared further information on this which is available at www.ecclesiastical.com/risk-management/.